This article has links to products and services we love, which we may make commission from.

 Whisky, Scotland’s national drink!

 The final stop is a poignant one – Culloden.
 Jamie from HAGGiS Adventures marches us over Drumossie Moor where the last pitched fight on British soil took place, the Battlefield of Culloden.
 Our kilted tour guide then reenacts, with crowd participation, the 1746 conflict where an outnumbered Jacobite uprising led by Bonnie Prince Charlie (Charles Edward Stuart) is defeated by Britain’s King George II’s Red Coats, headed by Duke of Cumberland (William Augustus) aka The Butcher.
+If you are interested in history and Hollywood you might like our guide to Outlaw King filming locations.

 Battle of Culloden – last stop on day one of our Isle of Skye tour